• Skip to primary navigation

 • Digestive issues

 These symptoms can last up to two weeks after quitting weed, making it very difficult to abstain.
-Particularly as marijuana becomes more concentrated, marijuana use disorders may become more prevalent.
+Particularly as marijuana products have become more concentrated – marijuana use disorders have become more commonly reported.

-In 1 Corinthians 6:12, Paul says, “‘Everything is permissible for me’ – but not everything is beneficial.
-‘Everything is permissible for me’ – but I will not be mastered by anything.”
 The Bible doesn’t specifically mention addiction or marijuana use disorder.
-However, this verse can apply to recreational weed and the hold that it can have over someone.
-While recreational weed may technically be permissible according to the New Testament’s law of grace, its benefits may be questionable, depending on the situation.
+However, this verse can apply to marijuana use and the hold that it can have over someone.
+While weed use may technically be permissible according to the New Testament’s law of grace, its benefits may be questionable in a recreational context, particularly if it begins to influence judgment, motivation, or self-control.
+This distinction between freedom and self-mastery is also why many Christians compare marijuana use to alcohol in Scripture.

 Marijuana vs. Alcohol